 Violet Night uses each of the ten tracks on Colours of You to take you on a journey — their journey.
 Every song on the album has a purpose and advances the conversation musically and lyrically.
 Tracks like “Young Gun” and “Where We Began” create a more upbeat and pop feel, with tracks like “North” and “Sparks” tug at your heartstrings.

-Send single before the album dropped, “Young Guns,” shows a unique perspective of Violet Night.
-Compared to their first single, “North,” “Young Guns” is your pop-punk song on the album.
-Its upbeat feel with lyrics full of feeling and push of quickly strummed electric chords push the anything-but-generic feel that the duo creates into an easily digestible sound for new fans.
+Send single before the album dropped, “Young Guns,” shows a completely unique perspective of Violet Night.
+Compared to their first single “North,” “Young Guns” is your pop-punk song on the album.
+It’s an upbeat feel with lyrics full of feeling, and a push of quickly strummed electric chords, push the anything-but-generic feel that the duo creates into an easily digestible sound for new fans.

 “Secrets” is unlike almost anything else on the album.
-Vast instrumental shifts accompany the synth-dominated track, and it draws you in with its massive chorus.
+The synth-dominated track is accompanied by vast instrumental shifts and it draws you in with its massive chorus.
 The pop feel is something that The Chainsmokers or Maroon 5 might have conjured up, but it has the alternative and creative feeling that only Violet Night could produce.

 Overall, Colours of You is anything but ordinary, but in a good way.
-It doesn’t fit into your typical genre boundaries, and that’s totally okay.
-In a society obsessed with trying to classify everything into a box, Violet Night isn’t letting you do that.
+It doesn’t fit into your typical genre boundaries and that’s totally okay.
+In a society that’s obsessed with trying to classify everything into a box, Violet Night isn’t letting you do that.